 Within Greek mythology the Goddess Aphrodite was ‘chosen’ by Paris over Hera and Athena as the most beautiful of the three in what can essentially be seen as the first ever ‘beauty queen’ contest.
 This choice of Aphrodite created far rippling effects of jealousy, comparison and competition not just amongst Aphrodite, Hera and Athena, but amongst all women.
 It created separateness, disconnection, and judgement from woman to woman.
 And I think if we are all lovingly honest with ourselves we can see that this separateness still permeates our our lives today.
 So often we see other women as better than we are.
 More beautiful.
 More worthy.
 And forget the inherently unique and incredible beauty that resides within us, and that there is no need for separateness or judgement or comparison of any kind.

 And so this is the work of the Goddess of Love as we embody her today.
 To embrace her light qualities of sensuality, aliveness, ecstasy and beauty and presence, and then learn to love and work with her shadow qualities of envy, comparison, emptiness and manipulation.
 She calls us to bring together these lights and shadows with an elixir of love until there is no separateness within us.
 Only love.
 To receive and give, and receive give, and receive and give, until there is a seamlessness within us where there is no receiving and giving, but rather a whole circle of never ending love that is the core of who we are.
 So powerful.
 So beautiful.

 The Goddess of Love calls us to ask ourselves…

 How can we open our hearts even wider in life?

 Where is there beauty that we are not seeing?

-Where can we beautify things to make them more alive and feminine and gracious to us and others?
+Where can we beautify things to make them more alive and gracious to us and others?

 How can we deepen into the love we have for ourselves?